 There are instances when mediation may not be appropriate.
 This may be where there is a large power imbalance or a personal safety issue, for example.

-Where one or both conflict parties decline the opportunity of mediation but there is a will to resolve things, we offer a 1:1 session to help clients identify solo strategies for improving the situation.
-We adhere to the principles of mediation in these meetings which enable clients to reflect, consider what they can do to improve things and to action-plan.
+Sometimes one or both parties decline the opportunity of mediation.
+For these cases we offer a 1:1 session to help them identify solo strategies for improving the situation.
+It enables clients to reflect, consider how to move forward and to action-plan.

 Perhaps the issue has recurred or escalated, or those involved can no longer talk to each other.
 If several people are involved, or there are a jumble of issues, it may be difficult to get to the bottom of the problem.
-Sometimes an outsider is needed to assure people of objectivity or confidentiality.
-These are the kinds of circumstances when an independent mediator is invaluable.
+Sometimes an outsider is needed to provide objectivity or confidentiality.
+These are the kinds of circumstances when an independent expert mediator is invaluable.

-Using an independent mediator is at its most cost-effective when initial attempts to resolve matters have failed but before things have escalated.
-But we can achieve progress even in long-standing conflicts if there is a shared desire for change.
+The best time to use independent mediation is when initial attempts to resolve matters have failed but before things have escalated.
+However, it can achieve progress even in long-standing conflicts if there is a shared desire for change.

 How can mediation fit with grievance procedures?

-Best practice guidance on managing workplace conflict suggests that grievance (and disciplinary) procedures should be used only as a last resort.
-Mediation can be offered as an alternative, giving people the chance to see if they can resolve things quickly between themselves first.
-Where formal processes have been used however, mediation can be used as a follow-up to repair a working relationship.
+Best practice guidance on managing workplace conflict suggests that employers should use grievance (and disciplinary) procedures only as a last resort.
+They can offer mediation as an alternative.
+It gives people the chance to see if they can resolve things quickly together with expert support.
+Where formal processes have been used however, mediation is suitable as a follow-up to repair a working relationship.

-Workplace mediation can be used as a stand-alone intervention, or to complement change programmes or development initiatives.
+Workplace mediation can be a one-off intervention, or used to support change programmes.

-- impartial – so that participants feel they are being treated fairly;
+- impartial – so that everyone feels they are being treated fairly.

 - neutral – so that participants trust that the mediator/s have no ‘agenda’.